How can I become an Assistant Commonwealth’s Attorney?

 The Commonwealth’s Attorney and the Assistant Commonwealth’s Attorneys must be lawyers, licensed to practice in Kentucky.
 As with other lawyers, prosecutors generally complete a four-year college degree and then go to law school, which generally takes three more years.
 After graduation, Kentucky requires lawyers to pass an examination to become licensed to practice law in that state.
 Kentucky’s “bar exam” takes two days and occurs once in July and once in February.

 Although prosecutorial salaries are usually less than can be obtained in private practice, the chief rewards are in making a difference in the community, seeing that justice is done, and speaking for victims of crime.
 The salary for Assistant Commonwealth’s Attorneys varies from county to county based on experience, background and other factors.

-Anyone interested in a position as an Assistant Commonwealth's Attorney in Jefferson County should send a resume, cover letter, recent writing sample (preferably in the are of criminal law) and law school transcript to Mr. Miller, who is in charge of the hiring process for the office:
+Anyone interested in a position as an Assistant Commonwealth’s Attorney in Jefferson County should send a resume, cover letter, recent writing sample (preferably in the area of criminal law) and law school transcript to Mr. Roberts, who is in charge of the hiring process for the office:

 514 West Liberty Street

 How can I become a Law Clerk in the Office of the Commonwealth’s Attorney?